easensoy/Hoovi-Vacuum-Cleaner/README.md

 S(3) = 4 <br />
 S(4) = 5

-The successor function is a key building block in the Peano axioms, which provide an axiomatization of the natural numbers.
+The successor function is a key building block in the Peano axioms, which provide an axiomatisation of the natural numbers.